-Immediately after and accident people are not thinking of the possibility of a mental health injury.
+Immediately after and accident people are usually not thinking of the possibility of a mental health injury.
 They are too concerned about physical injury, damages, etc. However, mental health can decline in various ways after an accident, and can severely affect your standard of living.

 Personal Injury Defined

 Personal injury claims are based off of negligent acts of individuals that cause harm to the victim(s).
 This can include, but is not limited to, a vehicle accident, slip and falls, medical malpractice, dog bites, etc. These incidents can cause pain and suffering both physically and mentally.

 Mental anguish claims occur when the victim suffered distress, anxiety, or trauma because of an accident.
 This is a non-economic damage (commonly referred to as pain and suffering damages).
 The stress you encountered during or after an accident may be compensated within an injury settlement award.
 It is beneficial to document medical diagnosis for these issues so that the court is aware your suffering is legitimate.

 Long-term Mental Disabilities